tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

 1. <https://stackoverflow.com/questions/13808599>

-RN fails to install application with lower versionCode than currently installed in emulator - uninstall application with higher versionCode and build again.
+RN fails to install application with lower versionCode than currently installed in emulator - uninstall application with higher versionCode inside emulator and build again.

 ### You have not accepted the license agreements of the following SDK components